mohammeda6429/github-tutorial/README.md

 ---
 ## Workflow & Commands
-git status checks the status of the files in the repo if they have been added or not
+`git status` checks the status of the files in the repo if they have been added or not

-git add, adds the files to the staging area and makes them ready for commit
+`git add .`, adds the files to the staging area and makes them ready for commit

-git commit -m '' commits the changs you have made and finalizes the changes you have made it. git push pushes the changes you have made to your remote repo.
+`git commit -m ''` commits the changs you have made and finalizes the changes you have made it.
+`git push` pushes the changes you have made to your remote repo.